 Now you have a opened a trading account with a few mouse clicks.
 When you transfer your money in you are ready to start.
 Buying shares is easy, but buying something does not mean that you make a profit.
-Just like with sports, investing requires dedication and you have to invest time and money in order to ultimately succeed, and of course you have to be lucky.
+Just like with sports, sustainable investing requires dedication and you have to invest time and money in order to ultimately succeed, and of course you have to be lucky.

 A simple way to delve into investing is by reading a book.
 Popular among both novice and advanced investors is the evergreen Investing for Dummies, written by the author of this article.
 Don’t be shocked, this article will not be a book review.
 We would like to share a few learning

 So sport and investing have a lot in common.
 And there is another parallel.
 When building and maintaining an investment portfolio it can be useful to think like a coach; a soccer coach for example.
 A coach does not send ten keepers and one attacker into the field, but ensures a balanced team.

 This also applies to investing.
 So keep cash in the bank and on the goal for financial rescue, make sure that you are at the rear with, in my opinion, relatively safe bonds and create a midfield with shares, investment funds and ETFs (index funds).
 At the forefront you can possibly set up turbos or options for extra returns.
 Note that in general, a higher return comes with a higher risk.